dylankenneally/github-actions-poke-tester/README.md

-# github-actions-poke-tester
+# Poking GitHub Actions (test side)

+Repo used for learning more about GitHub Actions.
+Probably not useful to anyone else.

-Poking GitHub Actions - test side of the throw away learning project for GitHub Actions
+Test side of the [throw away learning project](https://github.com/dylankenneally/github-actions-poke) for GitHub Actions